 - Rapid re-housing to place families in permanent housing as soon as possible—reducing the length of time in and higher costs of emergency and transitional shelter.

-Since 2000, our foundation has invested over $88 million in building affordable housing, improving data to better understand who is homeless and for how long, creating a coordinated system to access services, and supporting rapid re-housing.
-To help address the immediate crisis facing our region, we’ve invested an additional $18 million for housing and human services since 2015.
+Since 2000, our foundation has invested over $175 million in building affordable housing, improving data to better understand who is homeless and for how long, creating a coordinated system to access services, supporting social service providers, and getting families into permanent housing as soon as possible.
+Independent evaluations by Westat show that these interventions are working.

-Homelessness is a complex issue and is more visible than ever in our local community.
+Homelessness is a complex issue affected by income inequality, job options, rising rents and the availability affordable housing, and it has become more visible than ever in our local community.
 It’s also a problem we can solve, one step at a time.
-Working together, we believe it’s possible to give every family a chance to have a safe, stable place to call home.
+Working together, we believe it’s possible to make sure that every family has a safe, stable place to call home.